Moses' email

 And I believe there is a place in the email ministry for Jethro-ites,

-with the pastor making it clear to the emailer
+with the church making it clear to the emailer

 that the Jethro-ites have the authority to communicate for the church.